ViralTexts/vrt-clusters/clusters/Honea_Path_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-patch Oct 10th
+patch, Oct.
+10th.\
-Intense excitement has prevailed in Anderson county today fo lowing
+Intense excitement has prevailed in Anderson county today fo\&#x27;lowing
-successful criminal assault upon the 11 year old daughter of a promine
+successful criminal assault upon the 11-year-old daughter of a promine
-citizen of Honea Path by a negr Willis Jackson aged 17 years th
+citizen of Honea Path by a negr Willis Jackson, aged 17 years, th
-morning at 7 30 o clock Accordin to the little girl she was attacked b
+morning at 7:30 o\&#x27;clock.
+Accordin to the little girl she was attacked b
-the negro while she was going to he pasture with her cow The attac s
+the negro while she was going to he pasture with her cow.
+The attac s.
 was made within three hundre rs yards of the incorporate limits nd Honea
-Path and after dragging h or little victim about seventy five yar e into
+Path and after dragging h or little victim about seventy-five yar e into
-a patch of woods he accomplish S bis dastardly purpose behind a dea log
+a patch of woods he accomplish S bis dastardly purpose behind a dea log.
-st y of n The little girl emerged from t woods attracted a passerby
+st y. of n, The little girl emerged from t woods, attracted a passerby
-and ga of the alarm A mob of several hu in dreb people immediately
+and ga of the alarm.
+A mob of several hu in dreb people immediately
-gathered ܐ dir= rtl The Honea Path and every conceivab hiding place
+gathered .[ܐ]{dir=&quot;rtl&quot;} The Honea Path and every conceivab hiding place
-was searched Thr negro men were brought before t girl and it was the
+was searched.
+Thr negro men were brought before t girl and it was the
-last Willis Jac f son that she positively identified the right man
+last, Willis Jac f son, that she positively identified the right man.
-The identificatio took place while the mobs we searching the woods the
+The identificatio took place while the mobs we searching the woods, the
-negro ha ing been located in a butcher shop b Constable Haynes Before
+negro ha ing been located in a butcher shop b Constable Haynes.
+Before
 the mo ed returned from their fruitless sear re the nego had been placed
-in an aut to mobile driven by Melvin Ashl ce and was on his way to the
+in an aut to mobile, driven by Melvin Ashl ce and was on his way to the
-coun ce jail here е of m se on nt st es us About 9 30 o clock
+coun ce, jail here. е of m- se on nt st- es us About 9:30 o\&#x27;clock
-Jackson w en lodged in jail A telephone messa as from Honea Path stated
+Jackson w en lodged in jail.
+A telephone messa as from Honea Path stated
 that the a gry mob was increasing rapidly an that it was likely the
 crowd wou come to Anderson to storm the jai is Sheriff King then
-barricaded the ja ty calling in his deputy sheriffs and se e eral
+barricaded the ja ty calling in his deputy sheriffs and se e-eral
-policemen who were armed wi in Winchester rifles Sheriff King the hs
+policemen who were armed wi in Winchester rifles.
+Sheriff King the hs
-hit on the plan of spiriting the neg ad away and in Dr W F Ashmore Or
+hit on the plan of spiriting the neg ad away and in Dr. W. F. Ashmore Or
-automobile in charge of Depu Te Sheriff Martin and Policeman Ho land
+automobile, in charge of Depu Te Sheriff Martin and Policeman Ho land,
-the negro was dispatched Greenville The car carrying the n gro left
+the negro was dispatched Greenville.
+The car carrying the n gro left
-Anderson at 12 45 o clock er Twenty minutes after the negro ha e been
+Anderson at 12:45 o\&#x27;clock er Twenty minutes after the negro ha e been
-spirited away more than a hu 1 dred heavily armed men arrive at in the
+spirited away more than a hu 1. dred heavily-armed men arrive at in the
-city Some came on the tro eley car some in automobiles and th y
+city.
+Some came on the tro eley car, some in automobiles and th -y
-others on the train They gathere a together and proceeded toward th
+others on the train.
+They gathere a-together and proceeded toward th
-county jail They were then tol that the prisoner had been placed i an
+county jail.
+They were then tol that the prisoner had been placed i an
-automobile and that he was the on his way to Greenville he a e he 3
+automobile and that he was the on his way to Greenville. he a- e he 3.
-The mob was evidently greatly dis appointed on being outwitted bu under
+The mob was evidently greatly dis appointed on being outwitted, bu under
-the leadership of Citizen Josh Ashly who had arrived in a large
+the leadership of \&quot;Citizen\&#x27; Josh Ashly, who had arrived in a large
-automobile they mobiliz again boarded automobiles and started in
+automobile, they mobiliz again, boarded automobiles, and started in
-pursuit The officers bad departed twenty minutes in advance There were
+pursuit.
+The officers bad departed twenty minutes in advance There were
 a dozen or more automo biles occupied by the infuriated mob The distance
-from Anderson to Green ville is 37 miles and the 10 ds muddy on account
+from Anderson to Green ville is 37 miles and the 10.ds muddy on account
-of a hard rain las night At Piedmont 22 miles from Anderson the mob
+of a hard rain las night.
+At Piedmont, 22 miles from Anderson, the mob
-had gained 8 minutes on the officers being only 12 minutes behind The
+had gained 8 minutes on the officers, being only 12 minutes behind.
+The
-officers pass ed Piedmont at 1 04 o clock and ar rived at Greenville at
+officers pass ed Piedmont at 1:04 o\&#x27;clock and ar rived at Greenville at
-1 50 o clock The first car of the mob arrived in that city just five
+1:50 o\&#x27;clock.
+The first car of the mob arrived in that city just five
-minutes later but at that time the prisoner was on his way to
+minutes later, but at that time the prisoner was on his way to
-Spartanburg Sheriff King had telephoned to Sheriff Poole at Greenville
+Spartanburg.
+Sheriff King had telephoned to Sheriff Poole at Greenville
-and the latter had in read iness a large automobile A trans fer from
+and the latter had in read- iness a large automobile.
+A trans- fer from
 the old machine was made in a twinkling of an eye and the big car then
-started for Spartanburg 40 miles distant Greenville S C Oct 10 In
+started for Spartanburg, 40 miles distant Greenville, S. C., Oct.
+10.-In
 the depths of a forest six miles north of Greenville an armed mob of
-twenty five men headed by Citizen Josh Ashley of Honea Path a
+twenty- five men, headed by \&quot;Citizen\&quot; Josh Ashley, of Honea Path, a
-member of Anderson county s legislative dele gation overpowered
+member of Anderson county\&#x27;s legislative dele- gation, overpowered
-Deputy Sheriff Martin of Anderson county and Sher iff J Perry Poole of
+Deputy Sheriff Martin of Anderson county and Sher- iff J. Perry Poole of
 Greenville coun ty this afternoon and took from their custody one Willis
-Jackson a 17 year old negro charged with criminally assaulting the
+Jackson, a 17-year- old negro, charged with criminally assaulting the
-11 year old daughter of a prominent citizen of Honea Path at 7 30
+11-year-old daughter of a prominent citizen of Honea Path at 7:30
-o clock this morning The trembling negro was placed in the car in
+o\&#x27;clock this morning.
+The trembling negro was placed in the car in
-which Ashley and four other men rode followed by a train of sev eral
+which Ashley and four other men rode, followed by a train of sev- eral
-automobiles from Anderson and Greenville counties loaded with de
+automobiles from Anderson and Greenville counties, loaded with de-
-termined men and bristling with shot guns and rifles the ring leaders
+termined men and bristling with shot guns and rifles, the ring-leaders
-turned in their fury and started to ward Honea Path Promises were made
+turned in their fury and started to- ward Honea Path.
+Promises were made
 the sheriff that the negro would be carried back to the scene of his
-crime and the Older heads con sulted as to what should be done
+crime and the \&quot;Older heads\&quot; con- sulted as to what should be done.
-with him There is a general feel ing however that the negro will
+with him.
+There is a general feel ing, however, that the negro will
-never see Honea Path alive The capture of the alleged rapist conclud
+never see Honea Path alive.
+The capture of the alleged rapist conclud-
-ed one of the most sensationaf man chases this section of the country
+ed one of the most sensationaf man- chases this section of the country
-has ever known Greenville dispatch 10th A long distance telephone
+has ever known, Greenville dispatch, 10th.
+A long distance telephone
-message from Honea Path says that at 11 24 o clock tonight Willis
+message from Honea Path says that at 11:24 o\&#x27;clock tonight Willis
 Jackson was swung to a telephone pole by one of his heels and his body
-riddled with bullets The negro was taken to the identical spot where
+riddled with bullets.
+The negro was taken to the identical spot where
-the crime wa committed and from there to the nearest telephone pole and
+the crime wa committed and from there to the, nearest telephone pole and
-swung up by one foot
+swung up by one foot.

-AT HANDS OF UNKNOWN MOB
+AT HANDS OF UNKNOWN MOB.\
-Thus Did Willis Jackson Meet His Death Says the Coroner s Jury That
+Thus Did Willis Jackson Meet His Death Says the Coroner\&#x27;s Jury.
+That
 Willis Jackson came to his death from gunshot wounds at the hands of an
-unknown mob was the verdict reached by the coroner s jury at Honea Path
+unknown mob was the verdict reached by the coroner\&#x27;s jury at Honea Path
-today The horribly mutilated body was viewed by the jury and was eut
+today.
+The horribly mutilated body was viewed by the jury and was eut
-down from the tel ephone pole by Coroner Beasly The mother of the
+down from the tel- ephone pole by Coroner Beasly, The mother of the
-negro refused to take the body She says she wouldn t have anything to
+negro refused to take the body.
+She says she wouldn\&#x27;t have anything to
-do with a son of hers that would commit such a crime The negroes
+do with a son of hers that would commit such a crime.
+The negroes
-refused to allow the body to be interred in their burial grounds so it
+refused to allow the body to be interred in their burial grounds, so it
-was buried at the ex pense of the county on the home place of Melvin
+was buried at the ex- pense of the county on the home place of Melvin
-Ashley Several fing ers of the negro were severed for souvenirs during
+Ashley.
+Several fing- ers of the negro were severed for souvenirs during
-the night and the rope as it fell to the ground was cut in pieces and
+the night and the rope, as it fell to the ground, was cut in pieces and
 distributed among a large crowd that had gathered to see him cut from
-the pole Coroner Beasly and Sheriff King arrived on the scene at 9 30
+the pole.
+Coroner Beasly and Sheriff King arrived on the scene at 9:30
-o clock this morning and after experiencing a little trouble in
+o\&#x27;clock this morning and, after experiencing a little trouble in
-getting a jury will ing to serve the iзquest was begun The body was
+getting a jury will- ing to serve, the iзquest was begun.
+The body was
-viewed and the jury then repaired to the office of Magis trate Wilsoh
+viewed and the jury then repaired to the office of Magis- trate Wilsoh
-to hear the testimony Five or six witnessess were examin ed but it
+to hear the testimony.
+Five or six witnessess were examin- ed, but it
-was impossible to locate any person who admitted seeing the lynching
+was impossible to locate any person who admitted seeing the lynching.
-Everybody in the commu nity was reticent and the examina tion of
+Everybody in the commu- nity was reticent and the examina- tion of
-witnesses required only a short time Sheriff King forwarded a short re
+witnesses required only a short time.
+Sheriff King forwarded a short re-
-port from Honea Path to Govern r Blease In the report he referred the
+port from Honea Path to Govern r Blease.
+In the report he referred the
-Governor to the newspaper ac counts which the sheriff stated were
+Governor to the newspaper ac- counts, which the sheriff stated were
-correct in every particular as far as he could determine Citizen
+correct in every particular as far as he could determine. \&quot;Citizen\&quot;
 Josh Ashly was not a witness of the lynching and neither was his son Joe
-Ashley These men left the mob with the negro before the crowd reached
+Ashley.
+These men left the mob with the negro before the crowd reached
-Honea Path At Honea Path Mayor Sullivan pleaded that the law be allowed
+Honea Path.
+At Honea Path Mayor Sullivan pleaded that the law be allowed
-to dispose of the negro He read a telegram he had received from Govenor
+to dispose of the negro.
+He read a telegram he had received from Govenor
-Blease asking that the mob allow the law to take its course and stated
+Blease, asking that the mob allow the law to take its course and stated
 that he would obtain a special term of court to try the negro within two
-weeks Pleading was of no avail however for afler taking the negro
+weeks.
+Pleading was of no avail, however, for, afler taking the negro
-before the little girl for a second identificatior the crowd proceeded
+before the little girl for a second identificatior, the crowd proceeded
-to the scene of attack and there he was s rung up by his l f foot
+to the scene of attack and there he was s\&#x27;rung up by his l. f. foot.
-The negro s body was lit rally riddled with bullets not a spot as
+The negro\&#x27;s body was lit rally riddled with bullets, not a spot as
-large as a silver dollar remaining where bullets did not pierce
+large as a silver dollar remaining where bullets did not pierce.
 </td></tr></table>

 ---